tnickut/bachelor_thesis/README.md

 - **Starting and testing the Side Assist system:**
   1. Start the Side Assist by running `python side_assist.py` and wait for the server to boot up.
   2. Set the video path in the file `side_assist_feeder.py` to an example video in `traffic_videos_gta5`.
+Exemplary videos can be downloaded from sciebo.
 Also, set the recording position to either left or right.
   3. Start `python side_assist_feeder.py` in another terminal.
-  4. The system will display a warning (if any) via port 8080, with the status shown in the console after each recorded frame.
+  4. The system will display a warning (if any) via port 8082, with the status shown in the console after each recorded frame.
 A warning for a particular side is indicated by `occupied_left` or `occupied_right` being marked as true.